Alligator Hunting Season

 The Alligator Permit fee is non-refundable and non-transferable.

-All fully paid Hunters will be mailed a hunter's information packet.
+All fully paid Hunters will be mailed a hunter's packet and notified about optional alligator hunting seminars.

 It is illegal to sell, transfer, barter, or attempt to sell, transfer, or barter a public hunt alligator harvest tag.
 It is also illegal to possess an unused public hunt alligator harvest tag issued to another individual unless the permittee is present.